alexlren/sl/README.md

 SL (Steam Locomotive) runs across your terminal when you type "sl" as you meant to type "ls".
 It's just a joke command, and not useful at all.

-After installing the package, you should be able to type `sl` and at least see the following or a random animation:
+After installing the package, you should be able to type `sl` and at least see a random animation.

+Note that unlike the original SL, animations are built using a small animation compiler that can transform frames into a generic animation format.

 ## Install

 ### Linux packages

-[Packages](https://github.com/alexlren/codetest/releases/) are available in .rpm, .deb or simply as tar.gz
+[Packages](https://github.com/alexlren/sl/releases/) are available in .rpm, .deb or simply as tar.gz

 ### From sources

 Requirements:
 - ncurses >= 6

-Download the [sources](https://github.com/alexlren/codetest/releases/) for a given release, and simply type:
+Download the [sources](https://github.com/alexlren/sl/releases/) for a given release, and simply type:

 ```
 make install DESTDIR=/usr/local